open-compensation-token-license/license-token-website/wikisrc/nft-digital-art-value.md

 - **Provenance and Authenticity**: Blockchain ensures the authenticity and historical ownership of the art, enhancing its credibility.
 - **Artist Reputation and Community Support**: Well-known artists and community backing can elevate the work's perceived value.
 - **Aesthetic and Innovation**: The visual appeal and creativity of NFT art contribute to its valuation.
 - **Utility and Interactivity**: Additional functionalities like virtual experiences can enhance value.
+Learn more about [NFT Utility Tokens](https://www.license-token.com/wiki/nft-utility-tokens).

 ### Economic Considerations

 NFTs offer an investment opportunity akin to traditional art but with a speculative edge, democratizing art collecting.
+For insights on NFT investments, visit [NFT Investments](https://www.license-token.com/wiki/nft-investments).

 ### Legal and Environmental Implications

 - **Intellectual Property Rights**: NFTs raise questions about ownership versus copyright unless explicitly detailed.
+Explore [Legal Aspects of NFTs](https://www.license-token.com/wiki/legal-aspects-of-nf-ts).
 - **Environmental Concerns**: The energy-intensive nature of blockchain technology raises ecological concerns, prompting a move toward sustainable solutions.
+For more, see [NFT Environmental Impact](https://www.license-token.com/wiki/nft-environmental-impact).

 ### The Impact on Artists